 - It takes a few tries to get the midfoot locked down

 The Salomon Phantasm is a shoe that transitions seamlessly between everyday training runs and speed workouts.
-The shoe felt comfortable and responsive out of the box with a lightweight foam midsole and smooth rocker profile.
+The shoe was comfortable and responsive, with a lightweight foam midsole and smooth rocker profile.
 However, it took testers a few tries to get the midfoot locked in securely.
 The platform is slightly roomier than what we typically see from Salomon, especially in the toebox, which our toes loved.
 Although exceptionally breathable, the upper is a very thin mesh that seemed to wrinkle and fold when we tightened down the laces for the first couple of outings.
 The heel has a bit more structure and cushion, which helps lock the heel in securely.
 Despite the initial fit challenges, testers agreed that they stopped experiencing the issue after the first two or three runs as the shoe got broken in.